curegit/halftone-converter/README.md

 Pass `-` to specify standard input.

-Input images' formats are limited to what Pillow can read.
+Input images must be in a format that Pillow can read.
-Also, their color mode must be Gray (L, grayscale), LA (grayscale with alpha), RGB, RGBA, P (GIF, transparent images), or CMYK.
+Also, their color mode must be Gray (L, grayscale), LA (grayscale with alpha), RGB, RGBA, P (GIF, palette based images), or CMYK.

 ### Optional Arguments